Reiser89/plesk-centos-firewall-opener/README.md

 # Plesk 17.5+ firewall opener for Centos/RHEL OS
-This script helps you to open all necessary ports to run Plesk 17.5+ on your Centos/RHEL server.
+This script helps you to open all necessary ports to run Plesk 17.5+ on strictly restricted Centos/RHEL servers (for example on vultr).

 ## Description
 Since I ran many Plesk test installations on my vultr servers, I created a script which fast opens all ports required by Plesk and its services on the strict Centos firewall.